benjaminrobira/Meta_analysis_cognition_primates/README.md

 * :arrow_right: Analysis2_competitiondirection: Analysis based on PGLS to see for areas that are best predicted by competitive models the direction of the selection
   - The script for extracting the necessary spatial covariates: number of sympatric species, and average overlap (`SpatialProcessingSympatry`).
   - The script for extracting conducting the PGLS analysis on selection direction (`PGLSdirectionSelection`).
-* :herb: Analysis3_diverification: Analysis to see whether how the diversification rate covaries with brain size
+* :herb: Analysis3_diversification: Analysis to see whether how the diversification rate covaries with brain size
   - The script for running the diversification algorithm ClaDS on the cluster (`DiversificationCluster`).
   - The script for conducting the PGLS analysis on diversification (`PGLSdiversification`). (still not done)
-  - The file with all outputs from the diversification analysis.
+  - The file with all inputs/outputs from the diversification analysis.

 ## :page_with_curl: Article